Amniotic Fluid (AF)

 • Congenital abnormalities

-• Bilateral renal agenesis or cystic dyplasia
+• Bilateral renal agenesis or cystic dysplasia

 • Obstruction of the urinary tract